Jay Tabb: Brentford

 Tabb was born in Tooting, Greater London and was released from Crystal Palace as a junior at the age of 16, after being deemed, at 5'5", too short to play professional football.
 Undeterred, he signed for Brentford.
-He attended Wimbledon College from 1997–2000, leaving to pursue a football career.
+He attended Wimbledon College from 1997 to 2000, leaving to pursue a football career.
 Tabb made his Brentford debut on 3 May 2001 in a 2–2 draw against Luton Town but made only five appearances in his first two seasons at the club.

 Tabb struggled with injuries during the 2002–03 season and again made only a handful of appearances for Brentford that year.
 Tabb travelled to Crawley Town (then playing in the Southern League Premier Division) in February 2004 intent on signing loan forms, but ultimately did not agree to terms after suffering torn ligaments in training with Brentford a few days later.
 He did not appear again for Brentford until 19 April, starting in a 2–1 defeat to Queens Park Rangers and made just two starts during the entire campaign.
 Despite his injury hit season Brentford took up their option to extend Tabb's contract by a year in May 2003 with manager Wally Downes confident he would break into the first team the following season.

 Tabb played a major role in the 2003–04 season contributing 11 goals in 40 appearances making him the club's second top scorer.
 His strong performances saw him sign a new deal in October 2003 keeping him at Brentford until 2005 with the option of a further one-year extension beyond that.
 He continued his good form into the start of the next season and began attracting interest from higher division clubs with Brentford admitting they would not stand in Tabb's way if they received an offer that was too good to refuse.
 He remained at the club though and in March 2005 extended his contract until the end of the 2005–06 season.

 Tabb's last appearances for Brentford were in the 2005–06 League One play-off semi final defeat to Swansea City.
 He scored in the first leg draw at the Liberty Stadium but a 2–0 defeat in the return leg ended their promotion hopes.
 With Tabb wanting to leave the club in pursuit of football at a higher level he was placed on the transfer list on 18 May.
 Tabb left Brentford on the expiration of his contract and made 114 starts for Brentford, appearing 42 times from the bench and scoring 24 goals.